Factbox: Swedish Prime Minister Palme, the man and the murder

 Here are some details about Palme’s life and death.

 * Olof Palme was born in Stockholm on Jan 30, 1927, the youngest child of a prominent and wealthy family.

-* After studying law, he was elected to parliament in 1958, rising though the ranks of the left-wing Social Democrat party despite his patrician roots.
+He was elected to parliament in 1958, rising though the ranks of the left-wing Social Democrat party despite his patrician roots.

 * He became prime minister in 1969 and led the expansion of Sweden’s welfare state.
 Increased taxation and stronger labour unions put him at odds with the business community and the political right.

 * His 1972 condemnation of the U.S bombing of Hanoi during the Vietnam war strained diplomatic ties with the United States and Sweden hosted U.S citizens fleeing the draft.

-* He was also a vocal supporter of economic sanctions against apartheid South Africa.
+He was also a vocal supporter of economic sanctions against apartheid South Africa.

 * After a period out of power, he served as prime minister again in 1982 until his death.

-* On the night of 28th February 1986, Palme was shot once in the back at close range as he walked with his wife Lisbeth along a busy street in central Stockholm.

-* The single bullet severed Palme’s spinal cord, killing him instantly.
-He was 59 years old.
+* On the night of 28th February 1986, Palme was shot in the back at close range as he walked with his wife Lisbeth along a busy street in central Stockholm.
+The single bullet severed Palme’s spinal cord, killing him instantly.
+He was 59.
 A second bullet grazed Lisbeth.

 * Several witnesses glimpsed an assailant clad in a dark jacket or coat, who fled the scene into a dark alley and up a flight of steps to a road above.